San Francisco Blanketed in Smoke as California Fires Rage

-Thousands of people were under orders to evacuate in regions surrounding the San Francisco Bay Area Wednesday as nearly 40 wildfires blazed across the state amid a blistering heat wave now in its second week.
-Smoke blanketed the city of San Francisco.
+Thousands of people were under orders to evacuate in areas surrounding the San Francisco Bay Area Wednesday as nearly 40 wildfires blazed across the state amid a blistering heat wave now in its second week.
+Smoke blanketed San Francisco.

+Police and firefighters went door-to-door before dawn Wednesday in a frantic scramble to warn residents to evacuate as fire encroached on Vacaville, a city of about 100,000 between San Francisco and Sacramento.
+Fire officials said at least 50 structures were destroyed and 50 were damaged and that four people were injured.

 “Throughout the state of California right now, we are stretched thin for crews” because of the fires, said Will Powers, a state fire spokesman.
 “Air resources have been stretched thin throughout the whole state.”

-Diane Bustos told NBC Bay Area that she and her husband tried to drive out but their vehicle caught on fire and they had to flee on foot.

-The California Department of Forestry and Fire Protection said the blaze was exhibiting “extreme fire behavior" and challenging firefighters.
+Gov. Gavin Newsom ordered a statewide state of emergency Tuesday, saying the blazes were “exacerbated by the effects of the historic West Coast heat wave and sustained high winds.”

-To the south in San Mateo and Santa Cruz counties, about 22,000 people were ordered to evacuate because of a fire that was burning in dense wooded parkland but threatened communities, Cal Fire spokesman Jonathan Cox said.
+In San Mateo and Santa Cruz counties, about 22,000 people were ordered to evacuate because of a fire burning in dense wooded parkland that threatened communities, Cal Fire spokesman Jonathan Cox said.

 “This is a very active timber fire burning in two counties with a serious threat to both public safety and for structures that are out in front of it," he said.